yangsu01/funance_blog/blogs/05-portfolio-theory-intro/portfolio-theory-intro.md

 ## 4 Conclusions

 In this blog, we looked at the intuition behind Modern Portfolio Theory by investigating portfolio construction using 2 assets.
-We then showed how combining risky and risk free assets allowed us to find a tangent portfolio with the highest expected returns as a proportion of risk.
+We then showed how combining risky and risk-free assets allowed us to find a tangent portfolio with the highest expected returns as a proportion of risk.
 Lastly, we briefly discussed how we can customize our portfolios depending on the level of risk or returns we want.

 The code used in this post can be found on [GitHub](https://github.com/yangsu01/funance_blog/blob/main/blogs/05-portfolio-theory-intro/portfolio-theory-intro.ipynb).
 In part 2 of this blog, I will apply this theory to a real basket of assets and see what portfolios we can construct.
 Stay tuned...